 John Ashbery was born on 28 July 1927 in Rochester, New York, and grew up on a farm thirty miles away in Sodus, New York.
 From a very early age, Ashbery was shy, bookish, and intellectual.
 In his early poem and self-portrait “The Picture of Little J.A in a Prospect of Flowers”, Ashbery describes his appearance as

 My small self in that bank of flowers:

 My head among the blazing phlox

 I had a hard stare, accepting

 Everything, taking nothing.

-Ashbery seems to present himself here as a kind of distrustful outcast (suggested by “the hard stare”), though the lines also suggest a complicated mix of the gentle, the geeky and the learned.
-Such a “…
+Ashbery seems to present himself here as a kind of distrustful outcast (suggested by “the hard stare”), though the lines also suggest a complicated mix of the gentle, the geeky, and the …

 Citation: Kane, Daniel.
 "John Ashbery".
 The Literary Encyclopedia.
 First published 24 June 2003; last revised 28 June 2022. [https://www.litencyc.com/php/speople.php?rec=true&UID=163, accessed 05 June 2023.]